Analyticverse/gcs-upload-demo/rest-api.md

 ### Conclusion

-This SOP provides two methods for uploading a CSV file to Google Cloud Storage (GCS).
-The first method leverages the `gcloud` CLI to obtain an access token, while the second method uses OAuth 2.0 to manually retrieve an access token without relying on the CLI.
+This SOP provides two methods for uploading a CSV or JSONL file to Google Cloud Storage (GCS).
+It includes details on how to specify file types and the appropriate `Content-Type` headers, as well as instructions for using both absolute and relative paths.